-The MCO cen-Briefly: tral office will be
+BRIEFLY: The MCO central office will be closed Dec.

-closed Dec.
 23, 26, 30, and Jan.
 2. Happy Holidays!

 The 2016 holiday packet, which includes next year's pocket calendar, was mailed to members early this month.

 If you have not received your packet, you can contact the MCO central office to get one.